auteenie/bon-voyage/README.md

 The application will feature the following frontend routes and core features:

 * On the `/account` page, users can keep track of the places they've traveled by collecting stamps.
-* On the `/map` page, users can view the places they've been on a map
+* On the `/map` page, users can view the places they've been on a map.
 * On the `/account/[country]` page, users can view more information about the country.

 ## 🤔 Stretch User Stories

 If time permits, the following stretch features will be implemented in order of priority:

-* Users will be able to view different countries by zooming in
+* Users will be able to view different countries by zooming in.
-* Users will be able to view other users’ recommendations on the map
+* Users will be able to view other users’ recommendations on the map.
 * Users will be able to collect more countries’ stamps.

 ## 📆 Timeline for reaching MVP in 1 week